Introduction

 personnel.
 Students of library, information and computer sciences are also

 encouraged to attend the event.
-What it's about ?
-The convention will strive to

 bring out the latest technological solutions and trends to the professionals